dep-5260/cpa/README.md

 - **`notifications`**: To alert sudden crypto movements from the past minutes.
 - **`alarms`**: To prevent the service worker sleeping.

-## Crypto API Link
+## Additional Information
-This extension gets the crypto information from https://coincap.io/.
+- This extension gets the crypto information from https://coincap.io/.
+- Only tested on Google Chrome browser.
+Do NOT expect it to function on other browsers.
+- Enable Notifications to receive sudden increase/decrease alerts.
+(The margin of "sudden" is 2% increase/decrease in 5 minutes.)

 ## License